Inist-CNRS/lodex-use-cases/openalex/README.md

 ![image-20240612110155314](README.assets/image-20240612110155314.png)

-## 2. Choose the right loader and load the result of your query
+## 2. Choose the right loader, modify it as needed and load the result of your query

+It is essential to modify the loader.
+Click on 'Customiser le loader,' read the instructions, and make the necessary changes.

 ```
 OpenAlex Query